petenelson/wp-rest-api-log/readme.md

-# WP Plugin Boilerplate
+# WP REST API Log

-WordPress plugin to log WP REST API requests and responses
+WordPress plugin to log [WP REST API](http://wp-api.org/) requests and responses (for v2 of the API)

 ## Description